bugswithblas/bugswithblas.com/content/posts/authentication and authorization.md

 Basically server when see the header with word Basic decode value and compare with with database or other provider.

+Not very secure, in usage for internal or legacy systems not recommended on production.

 ### 3.2 HTTP Digest Authentication